BA (Hons), BSc (Hons)

-Where can I gain practical and hands-on experience that will allow me to qualify to teach in secondary schools?
+Where can I be challenged in my thinking and gain practical and hands-on experience that will allow me to qualify to teach in secondary schools?
 How can I best support effective learning?
 How can I ensure that all learners feel valued, safe and included?

-Stirling is distinctive among Scottish universities in offering concurrent courses to prospective secondary school teachers.
+Stirling has long been distinctive amongst Scottish universities in offering concurrent courses to prospective secondary school teachers.
 These degree courses enable you to gain a research-informed degree in Professional Education with an appropriate teaching subject (or subjects) for secondary in four years, rather than the traditional five.

 These qualifications are recognised throughout the UK and the world.
 Successfully completing the course enables you to provisionally register in the appropriate sector with the General Teaching Council for Scotland and enter the Scottish probationary scheme.

 The University currently has an access programme which permits adult returners to gain entry to various degree studies.
-The programmes offered by the School of Education are open to applicants who wish to gain entry through this route, and a proportion of our intake is set aside for this.
-Due to the nature of the degree, and the requirement to have completed modules EDU9E1 and EDU9E2 before progressing onto Year 2 of study, direct access to Year 2 would necessitate a candidate having gained appropriate experience/qualifications elsewhere, generally in a higher education setting.
+The programmes offered by the Faculty of Social Sciences are open to applicants who wish to gain entry through this route, and a proportion of our intake is set aside for this.
+Due to the nature of the degree, and the requirement to have completed modules EDUU9E1 and EDUU9E2 before progressing onto Year 2 of study, direct access to Year 2 would necessitate a candidate having gained appropriate experience/qualifications elsewhere, generally in a higher education setting.

 Entry to this degree is highly competitive.
 Applications received after 15 January will not normally be considered.